korivikishore1991PersonalStuff/Notes_and_Interview_questions/Data tagging via Cloudera navigator and Hue.md

 ```

 # Navigator_based_searching
-Navigator is available on Port 7187 via navigator metadata server, the navigator can be used to
+Navigator is available on Port 7187 via navigator metadata server, the navigator can be used to audit, track and visulize data flow on the meta data using filtering via solar and linege diagram.
 ## Searching_in_navigator
 In Cloudera Navigator, metadata search is implemented by an embedded Solr engine that supports the syntax given by LuceneQParserPlugin.
 Navigator provides searching capabilities by components, storage, type(table, feilds), tags and size etc..
 Example: